 - ½ cup chopped cilantro

-- Serve immediately or cover and refrigerate.
-Will keep for 3-4 days.
+- Serve immediately or cover and refrigerate for up to 5 days.